-SECTION 6 Rules for getting care covered in a "religious non-medical health care institution"
+SECTION 6 Rules for getting care covered in a "religious nonmedical health care institution"

 Section 6.1 What is a religious non-medical health care institution?
+What is a religious non mealear health our chistitation.

 A religious non-medical health care institution is a facility that provides care for a condition that would ordinarily be treated in a hospital or skilled nursing facility.
 If getting care in a hospital or a skilled nursing facility is against a member's religious beliefs, we will instead provide coverage for care in a religious non-medical health care institution.
 You may choose to pursue medical care at any time for any reason.
 This benefit is provided only for Part A inpatient services (non-medical health care services).
 Medicare will only pay for non-medical health care services provided by religious non-medical health care institutions.